Kawai and her husband are huge fans of Snoopy, so it's only natural that they'd want to get to know him better!

 In the animated version, Snoopy was suffering from wedding jitters and had doubts about ending his single life - so I guess he was quite relieved that he can continue his bachelor life and keep doing his favorite thing (which is to lie down on his doghouse).

-If you are curious about the full story, you can watch the episode on Snoopy's (almost) wedding below.
-The video shows how Snoopy met Genevieve and up till the subsequent break off of the wedding.
+If you are curious about the wedding, you can watch the episode on Snoopy's (almost) wedding below.

 In the Peanuts comic, Snoopy was also depicted to have a crush on another poodle named Fifi.
 Fifi was working in the circus with her owner Polly and Snoopy had tried to help her to escape.
 However, before they could leave the circus for good, Fifi decided to return to the circus and broke Snoopy's heart.

 5. Evolution of Snoopy's Appearance

 Snoopy's looks have changed quite a bit over each decade—from a simple ordinary looking puppy with big black ears, and walking on all fours in the 1950s, to the chubby two-legged dog that most of us are familiar with today.

 Personally, I think he looked the most horrible in the 1960s and the cutest in the 1980s.

 6. Snoopy's Imagination

 In the comic, Snoopy is depicted as a dog with a wild imagination.
 He is a painter, an attorney, an Easter Beagle, his alter-ego Joe Cool, an astronaut, and in his most widely known (and loved) character: a writer and the flying ace.

 Snoopy loves his typewriter and dreams of becoming a novelist.
 However, despite his multiple attempts, he never had a novel published.